 Now, I know that winter outdoor decor is all a matter of taste.
 But as I discussed last week, sometimes people just slack or don’t get enough material… Or maybe it just wasn’t as easy as it looked.

-The containers pictured above are all done well.
+The containers pictured below are all done well.
 Most aren’t my style, but there is no doubt that they make whoever owns them smile!
 And really, that’s the thing.

 Here are some helpful hints for making winter containers….

 - Sand makes the best base, not last summer’s soil.
 You don’t have to empty all the soil out, just a few inches, top off with sand and awaaaaaaaaaay you go!